 Students continue to identify career fields and professional development opportunities in the field of global and international education through action research.
-Students gain practical skills through a co-operative learning assignments/placement and complete a culuminating project and/ or research as proposed in EDGI 715.
+Students gain practical skills through a co-operative learning assignments/placement and complete a culuminating project and/or research as proposed in EDGI 715.

 College/Department: School of Education Repeat Status: Not repeatable for credit Restrictions: Can enroll if major is GIED.
 Prerequisites: EDGI 715 [Min Grade: C]

-Higher Education
+Master of Science in Higher Education